ldobbelsteen/caddy-analytics/README.md

 # Caddy Analytics
 Caddy web server log analyzer with web interface written in Go.
-It is akin to [GoAccess](https://github.com/allinurl/goaccess), but is specialized for Caddy.
+It is akin to [GoAccess](https://github.com/allinurl/goaccess), but specialized for Caddy.

 ## Building
 A Makefile is included to build a binary.
 It first bundles the web interface and then builds a Go binary with the web interface embedded.
 To build, simply run: